intro-to-data-science-22-workshop/09-visualization-plotly-daza-tombini/README.md

 ## Statement of contributions

 **Daniel and Sofia** prepared the practice material and post-processed the recording.

-**Daniel and Sofia** prepared the presentation slides and recording.
-They also provided examples to the practice material.
+They both prepared the presentation slides and recording.
+They also both provided examples/exercises to the practice material.